dgraph-io/cloud-docs/content/advanced-queries.md

   txn.discard()
 ```

-And for a query you can use the following example:
+Here is an example of a query using the `pydgraph` client:
 ```python
 query = """
 {